AlisaGagina/Ponies-DataScience/README.md

   is the main piece of code to be run.
 It will be run in a UNIX shell in which PYTHONPATH includes a path to the project’s src directory.
 It should also accept an optional argument “-o <file_name>”.
 If given, the JSON output is written to that file.
 If it is NOT given, the JSON output should be written to stdout.
+### TF-IDF (compile_word_counts.py, compute_pony_lang.py)
+Calculates the termfrequency-inversedocumentfrequency for each ponies' words.
+There is one script for computing word counts for each pony from all episodes of MLP, and saves each term used at least five times into a json file (`python compile_word_counts.py -o <word_counts_json> <clean_dialog.csv file>`).
+Then there is a second script for actually computing the scores and prints the top n distinct words used by each pony to stdout in json format (`python compute_pony_lang.py <pony_counts.json> <num_words>`).
 ## To-dos:
   - non_dictionary_words takes way too long, need a better way
   - finish unit tests